jjw2995/InsightFacade/README.md

-Since UBC prefers students to keep this project private, I'll only show the snippets that I'm most proud of
+UBC CPSC-310 prefers students to keep this project private, so I'll only show the snippets that I'm most proud of

 After zip files have been processed and stored internally, when user requests a query, it calls perform query function below.